 This gets our value pick for those on a budget.
 It ekes out every last possible drop of performance from the older SATA 6Gbits/sec standard, which helps keep the cost down.

-Our previous best overall and best value winners, the Samsung M.2 960 Evo and Samsung 250 GB 860 EVO, are still worthy of your consideration, and now that its successors are out, expect to see some price tumbles here.
+Our previous best overall and best value winners, the Samsung M.2 960 Evo and Samsung 250 GB 860 Evo, are still worthy of your consideration, and now that their successors are out, expect to see some price tumbles here.